serkonda7/vscode-vba/CONTRIBUTING.md

 In case it already is, add a reaction and any additional information.

-## Pull Requests Best Practices
+## Pull Request Best Practices
-- **Discuss bigger change:** For significant changes, please discuss them first , so no effort is wasted.
+- **Discuss bigger changes:** For significant changes, please discuss them first , so no effort is wasted.
-- **Small and Focused PRs:**  Aim for one feature or bug fix per pull request.
+- **Small and focused PRs:**  Aim for one feature or bug fix per pull request.
 This simplifies reviews and accelerates merging

 ## Syntax Highlighting Grammar (Regexes and Scopes)